franciscoafonso04/LTW-Hub/README.md

-# LTW-Hub
+# LTW-Vault

-Welcome to the **LTW-Hub**, a repository containing my project for the **Web Languages and Technologies (Linguagens e Tecnologias Web)** course.
+Welcome to the **LTW-Vault**, a repository containing my project for the **Web Languages and Technologies (Linguagens e Tecnologias Web)** course.
 Here, you'll find information about Revamp, a website that facilitates the buying and selling of pre-loved technology items and that provides a seamless experience for users to easily list, browse, and transact, offering robust search and filter capabilities, detailed item descriptions, and user feedback systems.

 ## **Project - Revamp (Grade: 16.8)**